Developer overview

 1. launch the first flow in the dashboard

-2. create an API key for the workspace
+2. create the API key for that workspace

-3. automate products and checkout from your backend
+3. automate the same product and checkout flow from your backend

-That keeps your integration aligned with what the merchant already understands in the app.
+That keeps the integration aligned with the live commercial object the merchant already understands.

 Use the right auth surface